kiemGit/mysql2Node/readme.md

 1. Clone Repo to local machine
 3. Add in your own database details inside the `.env` file
 4. Once all is installed run `npm run dev` to start development server
+5. Once all is installed run `npm start` to start test server

 #### Packages used in this project